jakub5016/Bruno/README.md

 Welcome to Bruno README!

 ## Description
-Bruno is an discord bot
+Bruno is an discord bot that uses openai libraries to creates images and respond to user input.

 ## Instalation and run
 Install dependencies by running ``` pip install -r requirements ```